The legacy of Martin Luther King Jr when it comes to social equality and economic justice.

 Small towns populated by black people continue to be blighted by poverty, inequality and division.

-Despite Martin Luther King’s victories, and all the subsequent victories won by his countrymen, black communities continue to feel let down, unable to enjoy the kind of economic freedom that should be a basic human right in a country that comes with the moniker “The Land Of Opportunity.”
+Despite Martin Luther King’s victories and all the subsequent victories won by his countrymen, black communities continue to feel let down.

-#2: Almost Three-Times As Many Blacks Live In Poverty
+#2: Almost Three-Times As Many Black People Live In Poverty

 #3: Home Ownership Is Unequal

-Because blacks typically make less money than whites, few are able to invest in one of America’s greatest assets – housing.
-72.9% of whites own their own home, whilst the figure falls to 43.5% for blacks.
+Because black people typically make less money than white people, few can invest in one of America’s greatest assets – housing.

 #4: Unemployment Rates Are A Problem

-5.3% of white American’s are unemployed, with the figure rising to 11.4% for blacks.
-This means twice as many black’s are unemployed, with this considerable figure now remaining unchanged for years.
+This inequality means twice as many black people are unemployed, with this critical figure now remaining unchanged for years.